WASHINGTON (AP) -- The Labor Department reports on wholesale inflation in December. The report will be released at 8:30 a.m. Eastern Wednesday.

 SMALL INCREASE LIKELY: Economists forecast that wholesale prices rose 0.4 percent in December, according to a survey by FactSet.
 That would reverse decreases in the previous three months, which were primarily because of falling gasoline prices.

-Core prices, which exclude volatile food and energy, are forecast to have also risen only 0.1 percent.
+Excluding volatile food and energy prices, so-called core wholesale prices are expected to have risen 0.1 percent.

 HIGHER GAS PRICES: Wholesale prices track the costs of producing goods before they reach consumers.
 Both consumer and wholesale inflation have been tame for much of the past year, partly because of cheaper gas.

 But gas prices rose in December and likely caused modest inflation for producers, ending three straight months of declining costs.

 The average price of a gallon of gas was $3.31 on Tuesday, according to AAA's Daily Fuel Gauge Report.
 That's up from $3.23 a gallon one month ago.

 MILD INFLATION: Businesses have also struggled to raise prices because of historically high levels of unemployment and meager wage growth.
 The low inflation has also enabled the Federal Reserve to pursue extraordinary stimulus programs to try and boost economic growth.

 During the past 12 months, wholesale prices have increased 0.7 percent.
 Falling gas prices have limited the rise.
 Excluding energy and food prices, wholesale costs increased 1.3 percent over that stretch.